codewithjaspreet/Software_Developers_Salary_Prediction_2020_ML_WEB_APP/README.md

 used real world data to build a machine learning model. firstly  analyze the data and build the  model, and in the second part  build the web app using streamlit.🔥

-Below is the sample demonstration of the Web Application 👇👇
+Below is the sample demonstration of the Web Application👇👇

 ![1](https://user-images.githubusercontent.com/85099922/163348942-cf72d868-cdc9-4be8-8865-3b2d45f935e3.png)
 ![2](https://user-images.githubusercontent.com/85099922/163348952-5349790a-8e0d-47e7-a509-a8476a3d274f.png)